usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_minimal/Bad_Patient_Link/description.md

+**Setup** Get the document responder base address from a prerequisite PDB test, and use the address to verify no updates.

 **Submit** a Provide Document Bundle transaction [ITI-65] containing Comprehensive Metadata to a Document Recipient actor.

-**Get** the document responder base address from a prerequisite PDB test, and use the address to verify no updates.

 **Message contents**: Bundle resource containing a DocumentManifest, a DocumentReference, and a Binary.
 The standard linkage between DocumentManifest and DocumentReference and between DocumentReference and Binary is present.